-Spiral-Inspired Tower Will Rise in Hudson Yards District
+Much-Improved Mathews-Palmer Playground Officially Reopens

 Bergmann noted, “We consider New York City our home.
 Bjarke moved to DUMBO in Brooklyn several years ago, followed by the office.
 We have several projects under construction… which really allows us to reshape and contribute to the city we call home.”

-Major projects in New York include the nearby Via 57 apartment tower and Two World Trade Center in Lower Manhattan.
+Major projects in New York include the nearby Via 57 West apartment tower, the XI towers by the High Line, and Two World Trade Center in Lower Manhattan.
 Also, from Montgomery St. to E. 25th St., BIG is working on the East Side Coastal Resiliency (ESCR) Project that aims to strengthen the urban coastline against floods and rising sea levels, and increase the public’s access to the waterfront.

 In 2016, real estate developer Tishman Speyer unveiled the concept for The Spiral.
 They had bought the Hudson Yards District property and its surroundings in 2014, and a year later, paid a multimillion-dollar settlement to two tenants who would not vacate an apartment in a four-story tenement on 10th Ave. near W. 34th St.